Atlanta Braves (NASDAQ:BATRK) Sets New 12-Month High - Should You Buy?

-Shares of Atlanta Braves Holdings, Inc. (NASDAQ:BATRK - Get Free Report) hit a new 52-week high during trading on Friday .
-The stock traded as high as $47.20 and last traded at $47.3870, with a volume of 243588 shares traded.
-The stock had previously closed at $45.31.
+Atlanta Braves Holdings, Inc. (NASDAQ:BATRK - Get Free Report)'s share price reached a new 52-week high on Thursday .
+The company traded as high as $49.33 and last traded at $49.1650, with a volume of 33938 shares traded.
+The stock had previously closed at $48.77.

-BATRK has been the subject of several recent analyst reports.
-Zacks Research raised shares of Atlanta Braves from a "hold" rating to a "strong-buy" rating in a research report on Thursday, March 5th.
-Weiss Ratings reaffirmed a "sell (d-)" rating on shares of Atlanta Braves in a research report on Friday, March 27th.
+BATRK has been the subject of a number of recent analyst reports.
+Zacks Research raised Atlanta Braves from a "hold" rating to a "strong-buy" rating in a research report on Thursday, March 5th.
 Wall Street Zen downgraded Atlanta Braves from a "hold" rating to a "sell" rating in a research note on Sunday, April 12th.
-Finally, Rosenblatt Securities upped their price target on Atlanta Braves from $69.00 to $75.00 and gave the stock a "buy" rating in a research note on Thursday, April 2nd.
-One analyst has rated the stock with a Strong Buy rating, one has given a Buy rating, one has assigned a Hold rating and one has issued a Sell rating to the company's stock.
-Based on data from MarketBeat.com, Atlanta Braves presently has a consensus rating of "Moderate Buy" and an average price target of $60.00.
+Rosenblatt Securities boosted their price target on Atlanta Braves from $69.00 to $75.00 and gave the company a "buy" rating in a research note on Thursday, April 2nd.
+Finally, Weiss Ratings reiterated a "sell (d-)" rating on shares of Atlanta Braves in a research note on Friday, March 27th.
+One equities research analyst has rated the stock with a Strong Buy rating, one has assigned a Buy rating, one has issued a Hold rating and one has issued a Sell rating to the company's stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of "Moderate Buy" and a consensus target price of $60.00.

 Atlanta Braves Stock Performance

 Atlanta Braves (NASDAQ:BATRK - Get Free Report) last posted its quarterly earnings results on Wednesday, February 25th.
-The financial services provider reported ($0.28) earnings per share for the quarter, topping analysts' consensus estimates of ($0.66) by $0.38.
-The firm had revenue of $61.30 million for the quarter, compared to analyst estimates of $54.93 million.
-On average, equities analysts predict that Atlanta Braves Holdings, Inc. will post -0.89 EPS for the current fiscal year.
+The financial services provider reported ($0.28) earnings per share for the quarter, beating the consensus estimate of ($0.66) by $0.38.
+The firm had revenue of $61.30 million for the quarter, compared to analysts' expectations of $54.93 million.
+As a group, research analysts predict that Atlanta Braves Holdings, Inc. will post 0.09 earnings per share for the current fiscal year.

-In other news, major shareholder John C. Malone purchased 35,000 shares of the company's stock in a transaction that occurred on Thursday, February 5th.
-The shares were acquired at an average cost of $44.23 per share, with a total value of $1,548,050.00.
-Following the purchase, the insider owned 521,862 shares in the company, valued at $23,081,956.26.
+In related news, major shareholder John C. Malone bought 35,000 shares of the stock in a transaction dated Thursday, February 5th.
+The shares were purchased at an average price of $44.23 per share, for a total transaction of $1,548,050.00.
+Following the completion of the purchase, the insider directly owned 521,862 shares of the company's stock, valued at $23,081,956.26.
 This represents a 7.19% increase in their ownership of the stock.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Company insiders own 11.43% of the company's stock.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+11.43% of the stock is currently owned by company insiders.

-Institutional investors have recently added to or reduced their stakes in the company.
-Highbridge Capital Management LLC raised its stake in shares of Atlanta Braves by 34.9% in the third quarter.
-Highbridge Capital Management LLC now owns 393,633 shares of the financial services provider's stock worth $16,371,000 after purchasing an additional 101,765 shares during the last quarter.
-Capula Management Ltd purchased a new stake in shares of Atlanta Braves in the third quarter worth approximately $977,000.
-Vanguard Group Inc. raised its stake in shares of Atlanta Braves by 1.0% in the third quarter.
-Vanguard Group Inc. now owns 2,472,019 shares of the financial services provider's stock worth $102,811,000 after purchasing an additional 23,694 shares during the last quarter.
-JPMorgan Chase & Co. raised its stake in shares of Atlanta Braves by 46.4% in the third quarter.
-JPMorgan Chase & Co. now owns 204,929 shares of the financial services provider's stock worth $8,523,000 after purchasing an additional 64,968 shares during the last quarter.
-Finally, Parthenon LLC raised its stake in shares of Atlanta Braves by 31.3% in the fourth quarter.
-Parthenon LLC now owns 223,665 shares of the financial services provider's stock worth $8,824,000 after purchasing an additional 53,321 shares during the last quarter.
-64.88% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently bought and sold shares of the stock.
+Pictet Asset Management Holding SA boosted its position in Atlanta Braves by 19.9% in the 1st quarter.
+Pictet Asset Management Holding SA now owns 7,555 shares of the financial services provider's stock worth $323,000 after purchasing an additional 1,255 shares in the last quarter.
+Poehling Capital Management INC. purchased a new stake in Atlanta Braves in the 1st quarter worth approximately $996,000.
+OP Asset Management Ltd purchased a new stake in Atlanta Braves in the 1st quarter worth approximately $2,324,000.
+Rockefeller Capital Management L.P. boosted its position in Atlanta Braves by 4.8% in the 4th quarter.
+Rockefeller Capital Management L.P. now owns 6,745 shares of the financial services provider's stock worth $266,000 after purchasing an additional 310 shares in the last quarter.
+Finally, Mercer Global Advisors Inc. ADV purchased a new stake in Atlanta Braves in the 4th quarter worth approximately $287,000.
+Hedge funds and other institutional investors own 64.88% of the company's stock.

 (Get Free Report